 What direction do you see taking your work into?

-This research has been especially carried within the GiantSteps EC-founded project (14) in which we have collaborated with other European research groups, such as the Music Technology Group from Barcelona’s, the Jonathan Kepler University in Linz, STEIM in Amsterdam, and other music tech companies such as Native Instruments.
+This research has been especially carried out within the GiantSteps EC-founded project in which we have collaborated with other European research groups, such as the Music Technology Group from Barcelona, the Jonathan Kepler University in Linz, STEIM in Amsterdam, and other music tech companies such as Native Instruments.
 Although GiantSteps has just ended this October, we plan to start releasing “stylistic music agents” in different software forms.

 What keeps you up at night?

-For years, I used to work mostly at night, but not anymore.
+I used to work mostly at night for years, but not anymore.
 I now prefer to go to bed earlier.
 And I am a very fast sleeper; I jump into bed and fall asleep within 5 minutes!
 However, when this doesn’t happen or, as it sometimes occurs when I suddenly wake up at 3 AM, it tends to be for good!
 That’s when my clearer and most disruptive ideas tend to arise.

 You couldn’t live without…

 But I am still extremely curious about almost anything, so for me, the first and essential purpose of the Internet is for learning and discovering.
-Our modern “library of Alexandria”… this is what I would probably first miss in my “desert island”.
-I guess I would also find quite sad to live without music and my beloved ones!
+Our modern “library of Alexandria”… is what I would probably first miss in my “desert island”.
+I guess I would also find it quite sad to live without music and my beloved ones!
 And then, of course, I will always cherish a white notebook and a black liquid ink pen!